BSalita/AlexaReferenceSampleBatchFiles/README.md

 https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/docs/reference-implementation-guide

 There are five batch files.
-I run them from C:\Temp.
+You should be able to run them from any directory.
 I'm using a Windows 10 system.

 1. alexa_set_paths.bat contains path and value settings.
 YOU MUST MODIFY THE SETTINGS FOR YOUR INSTALLATION.
 This batch file is called by all other batch files.